benforster12310/PhotoTagger/README.md

 PhotoTagger is a windows project that is designed to tag photos

 ## To Customise
+1. Download the code

-1. Edit the main.js file, go to line 9 and change this to a path to your tags.csv file
+2. Edit the main.js file, go to line 9 and change this to a path to your tags.csv file
-2. then follow the build steps below
+3. then follow the build steps below

 to build first use electron-packager